-I'm often asked how I come up with topics for my website and weekly newsletter.
+I'm often asked how I come up with topics for my website and newsletter.
 The answer is easy.
 I write about situations that I encounter in my day-to-day life as a legal nurse consultant.
 So here's a peek into the behind-the-scenes reasons for some of the newsletters and webpages.

 For example, I created the webpage about Portfolios because I had interviewed for a law firm position and tried unsuccessfully to convince the attorneys and administrator that I could do the job.
 I had been an independent legal nurse consultant but law firms wanted LNCs with law firm experience.
 When I left the interview, I decided that instead of TELLING attorneys that I could do the job, I would SHOW them what I could do.
 I developed a portfolio and took it to my next interview.
 That firm also wanted someone with law firm experience but when they saw my portfolio, they hired me over experienced candidates.

 I wrote some of my webpages based on my experiences supervising and teaching new legal nurse consultants.
 For example, I supervised some new legal nurse consultants who were overwhelmed with all the information in the medical records.
 These new LNCs had difficulty succinctly summarizing the information.
 I drew upon my high school journalism class, which taught me the 5Ws and 1H of reporting key facts of a news story.
 The 5Ws and 1 H principle was great for teaching new LNCs how to determine the key facts of the case and condensing those key facts into a summary format.